AshkanFareghi/Reservation-System/README.md

 # Reservation System

-A simple, fun and short code of a Reservation System in python.
+A simple, fun and short code representing a Reservation System in written with python language.

 # requirements